kirby-tools/kirbycopilot.com/README.md

 - **GitHub Discussions**: Join the community and engage in discussions on our [GitHub Discussions page](https://github.com/johannschopplich/kirby-copilot/discussions).
 - **Email Support**: You can ask questions and seek assistance by emailing us at [hello@kirbycopilot.com](mailto:hello@kirbycopilot.com).
 Please use the GitHub discussions if you have a general question or comment about Kirby Copilot.
-- **GitHub Issues**: For reporting bugs or issues, please use the [GitHub Issues page](https://github.com/johannschopplich/kirby-copilot/issues).
+- **GitHub Issues**: For reporting bugs or requesting new features, please use the [GitHub Issues page](https://github.com/johannschopplich/kirby-copilot/issues).

 We encourage you to use the resources above to connect with us and other users of Kirby Copilot.

+> [!WARNING]
-Please ensure to **never** include any API keys or other sensitive information in your bug reports.
+> Please ensure to **never** include any API keys or other sensitive information in bug reports, feature requests, or any other public communication channel.

-## Feedback & Feature Requests
+## Feedback

 We value your feedback and ideas for improving Kirby Copilot.
 If you have any suggestions, please feel free to reach out to us via email or preferably by creating a new discussion on our [GitHub Discussions page](https://github.com/johannschopplich/kirby-copilot/discussions).